ethereum/execution-apis/docs/making-changes.md

 genesis.
 Option ii) is viable, but it starts enforcing certain requirements on clients beyond being able to simply validate the chain.
 Now during block ingestion, each client needs to store in their database the supply for that height.
-The chain reorg logic also likely needs to be updated to account for new data.
+The chain reorg logic also needs to consider this new data.
 It is not trivial.

 ### Backwards Compatibility